 - Reports on project status in absence of workgroup chairperson.

 - Submits proposals from NFC or user Agencies to CAPPS for review.

 Responsibilities of the representatives include:

-Meetings will be held every quarter or every three months in the USDA complex.
+Meetings will be held on a quarterly basis every third Wednesday at 10:00 a.m.
+ET in the USDA Shared Service Office.
 Special meetings may be called as needed.